Team-Real-Ninjas/MyInvestments/README.md

 - User should be able to log in using secure password and email
 - User should be able to interact(see specific prices for the points on the graph) and
 - User should be able to input investments into their portfolio
-- User should be able to analyze their portfolio
+- User should be able to view portfolio history.
 - User should be able to make blog posts(Given Template) and save them to the blog tab

 ### Optional Nice-to-have Stories
 - User should be able to filter the stock graphs
-- User should be able to filter/interact their portfolio
+- User should be able to filter their portfolio
-- The application pulls the news stories from the web that contains info(tags) on:
+- User should be able to view news stories from the web that contains info(tags) on:
-        > Cryptocurrency
+        - Cryptocurrency
         - Sustainability
         - ESG
         - Sustainability investing